How Do I Become a Perfumer

 • Approve batches for finishing, sign off and record.

-• Assign priority levels based on the type of project and the meet deadlines.
+• Assign priority levels based on the type of project and meet deadlines.

 • Adjust formulas of samples needing improvement based on earlier evaluations and briefings.